 Restoring the tree cover and constructing more than 20 rural SuDS (Sustainable Drainage Schemes ) will not only cut flood risk for businesses and homes downstream – it will also boost the health of the Salmon’s Brook.
 With the help of many volunteers, we reached our target of planting 100,000 trees between November 2020 and March 2022.
 Follow the Friends of Enfield Chase for regular updates.

 Rewilding a degraded landscape

-The area was deforested more than two hundred years ago and is now mainly arable fields and some grazed pasture.
-Despite the best efforts and intentions, some conventional farming practices result in soil and nutrient erosion that flows into the local watercourses, threatening aquatic life.
-Drainage systems and straightened watercourses have encouraged water to move swiftly off the land and into the river, increasing flood risk to thousands of homes and businesses downstream.
+The area was deforested more than two hundred years ago and is now made up of arable fields with some grazed pasture.
+Despite the best efforts and intentions, some conventional farming practices result in soil and nutrient erosion which flows into the local watercourses, threatening aquatic life.
+Drainage systems and straightened watercourses have encouraged water to flow swiftly off the land and into the river, increasing flood risk to thousands of homes and businesses downstream.

 Building London’s resilience

 Working with the local farmers, Enfield Council, the Forestry Commission, and a woodland design consultant, areas have been identified where tree planting can reduce flood risk and improve water quality.
 By combining areas of mixed density native tree planting with areas of natural regeneration, meadows, ponds, and swales (ditches) we aim to create a rich and diverse ecosystem.